 The traditional Shrikhand is a sugar trap and although I do enjoy it once a year, I have spent many weekends experimenting with a low-fat, low-sugar alternative to achieve something equally delicious.
 A sophisticated dessert served in tiny glass milk bottles that has a modern feel and universal appeal.
 It is made using low-fat yogurt and sweetened with organic manuka honey and it is stunning.

-1kg low-fat yogurt
+- 1kg low-fat yogurt

-6 tablespoons honey (I used manuka honey)
+- 6 tablespoons honey (I used manuka honey)

-3 tablespoons of your favourite slivered nuts (I used pistachios and almonds)
+- 3 tablespoons of your favourite slivered nuts (I used pistachios and almonds)

-few saffron strands and crushed cardamom seeds (optional)
+- few saffron strands and crushed cardamom seeds (optional)

 - Another way to drain yogurt is to place the cheesecloth in a mesh bowl/colander.
 Place the colander inside a large bowl.
 Place yogurt on the cheesecloth, gather the edges and tie a pouch.
 Place a heavy weight on top of the yogurt.
 Whatever liquid drains out will collect in the bowl below the colander and you will be spared a mess.
 You might need to drain the bowl from time to time.
 See How To Make Hung Yogurt for photos of the process.

-After 4 hours, untie the pouch and scoop the drained yogurt in to a medium bowl.
+- After 4 hours, untie the pouch and scoop the drained yogurt into a medium bowl.
 Add the honey and nuts.
 If you are adding saffron and cardamom, they would go in the bowl now.
 Stir gently with a wooden spoon until thoroughly mixed.
 Cover and chill in the fridge for at least 2 hours before serving.